Testing the Predictions of Surprisal Theory in 11 Languages: Psycholinguistic Predictive Power

-The surprisal of a word $w_t$ measures the information content it conveys in the context in which it appears \citep{shannon1948mathematical}:
+The surprisal \citep{shannon1948mathematical} of a word $w_t$ measures the information content it conveys in the context in which it appears.
+Using Shannon's formulation of entropy, we can define surprisal as

-where $p(\cdot \mid \bw_{<t} )$ is the true distribution over words $w \in \vocab$ in context $\bw_{<t}$, and $\vocab$ is a potentially infinite vocabulary.\footnote{We note this vocabulary includes a special end-of-sequence symbol which marks utterances' termination.} We focus here on reading, ergo the relevant context to compute surprisal is the text's preceding words $\bw_{<t}$.
-Further, we note that, as we do not have access to the true distribution $p(\cdot \mid\bw_{<t})$, we estimate it using an autoregressive language model, as is common in previous studies \citep{smith2013effect, goodkind2018predictive, wilcox2020predictive}.
+where $p(\cdot \mid \bw_{<t} )$ is the true distribution over words $w \in \vocab$ in context $\bw_{<t}$, which we omit from the notation for brevity.
+We focus here on reading, where the relevant context to compute surprisal is the $w_t$'s preceding words $\bw_{<t}$.
+However, in our studies, we do not have access to the true distribution $p(\cdot \mid\bw_{<t})$ and instead estimate it using an autoregressive language model, as is common in previous studies \citep{smith2013effect, goodkind2018predictive, wilcox2020predictive}.